Orme-g/restaurants_ts/README.md

-Pet project.
+Project for Restaurants search.
+Articles.
+Events.
+Blog.

-Single page application built on React & Redux
+Single page application built on TypeScript, React & Redux

 Different approaches and tecnologies used as for practice.

 Fetching data by createAsyncThunk & RTK Query

-MongoDB used as database running locally.
+MongoDB used as database.

-Server side Express.js, Mongoose
+Server side ExpressJS, Mongoose

-Informational application for restaurants selection.